Welcome to PIIRS, the Princeton Institute for International and Regional Studies.

 - For our visitors, especially the Fung Global Fellows program, we thank you for enriching our global conversations on campus and abroad.

-- To the global community, we thank you for collaborating with us on pedagogy, research, and outreach.
+- To the global community, we thank you for collaborating with us on pedagogy, research, and outreach, especially our strategic partnerships.

 With excellent centers, programs, research communities, and labs, PIIRS is home to exciting multidisciplinary programming for our students, faculty, and visitors.
 While the centers, programs, and labs revolve around regional-country hubs (China, India, Africa, Europe, Russia, South Asia, Brazil, and Japan) our research communities have focused on thematic and multidisciplinary inquiry across regions, including inquiry about democracy and autocracy, environmental sustainability, precarity, migration, world order, and global risk.